GoogleCloudPlatform/dataflux-pytorch/README.md

 # Dataflux Dataset for PyTorch

 The Dataflux Dataset for PyTorch is an effort to improve ML-training efficiency when using data stored in GCS for training datasets.
-Using the Dataflux Dataset for training is up to 3X faster when the dataset consists of many small files (e.g., 100 - 500 KB).
+Using the Dataflux Dataset for training is up to **3X faster** when the dataset consists of many small files (e.g., 100 - 500 KB).

-The Dataflux Dataset for PyTorch implements PyTorch’s [dataset primitive](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html) that you can use to load training data quickly from GCS.
+The Dataflux Dataset for PyTorch implements PyTorch’s [dataset primitive](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html) that can be used to efficiently load training data from GCS.
 The library currently supports [map-style datasets](https://pytorch.org/docs/stable/data.html#map-style-datasets) for random data access patterns.

-Note that the Dataflux Dataset for PyTorch library is in an early preview stage as the team is consistently working on improvements and supporting new features.
+Note that the Dataflux Dataset for PyTorch library is in an early preview stage and the team is consistently working on improvements and support for new features.

 ## Getting started